GfSE/SAF-Specification/stakeholders.md

 * What Performers or Resources are necessary to operate the intended solution?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
-* What are the Capabilities that are supported by the system?
+* What are the capabilities that are supported by the system?
 * What are the different contexts the system is embedded and utilized in?
 * What are the external physical entities the system interacts with in the respective context?
 * What are the geographical and physical locations of the intended / proposed elements of the solution?